-As a creative learning company, pi-top has put as much effort into designing purposeful teaching and learning programmes and resources as we have our technology.
+As a creative learning company, pi-top puts as much effort into designing our teaching resources, learning programmes and projects ideas as we do our hardware and software.

 Collaborative problem‑solving lets learners go further together than they could on their own, leveraging the power of teamwork so each learner grows.
 At its simplest level, this kind of collaboration involves discussing with others what will work best, applying knowledge, and solving problems together.

 In today's increasingly interconnected world, people are often required to collaborate in order to achieve their goals, but learners still typically work individually.
 Schools will need to become better at preparing students to live and work in a world of productive collaboration.
-Our ecosystem is designed with this in mind.
-Go from screen time to
+Thankfully, pi-top's ecosystem has this built in.

-It’s better to discover than be told, so to build the learning framework at pi-top, we’ve taken a constructionist learning approach.
-This means learners come up with an idea, play it out, create possible solutions, test them, see what happens, reflect on what they’ve seen, and iterate their solutions based on what they discover.
+It’s better to discover than be told, so pi-top’s learning framework takes a constructionist learning approach.
+Simply put, this means learners come up with an idea, play it out, create possible solutions, test them, see what happens, reflect on what they’ve seen, and iterate their solutions based on the new things they discover.